-Can the Plan Terminate the Qualified Beneficiary's Continuation Coverage if He or She Fails to Pay the Required Premium?
+Can the Plan Terminate the Qualified Beneficiary's Continuation Coverage if They Fail to Pay the Required Premium?

 Yes.
-If the qualified beneficiary fails to pay the required COBRA premium in a timely manner, his or her continued coverage under the Emeriti Health Insurance Plan Options will be terminated as of the end of the period for which the last payment was received.
+If the qualified beneficiary fails to pay the required COBRA premium in a timely manner, their continued coverage under the Emeriti Health Insurance Plan Options will be terminated as of the end of the period for which the last payment was received.
 Payment is considered made on the date on which it is sent to the COBRA Administrator.

 If the premium payment is the first payment under COBRA and if the election of continuation coverage occurs after the qualifying event, the premium payment may be made within 45 days after the election.
-A payment of any premium, other than the first premium, is considered to be timely if the full amount of the premium is paid within 30 days after the premium due date.
+Payment of any premium, other than the first premium, is considered to be timely if the full amount of the premium is paid within 30 days after the premium due date.